mikermcneil/waterline2/RESEARCH.md

 D(estroy)
 ```

-> (as in, if you tried to do _everything_ wth only find, update, create, and destroy, you'd be FUCED)
+> (as in, if you tried to do _everything_ wth only find, update, create, and destroy, you'd be FUCD)